-I’ve never been a big fan of savoury tarts.
+I have never been a big fan of savoury tarts.
 The kind I’ve always been served in Italy, where it dominates the savoury side of any self-respecting party catering, is usually an unattractive concoction of chopped, randomly chosen ingredients drowned in a sea of eggs and encased in soggy layers of underbaked puff pastry.
 Easily prepared but not easily forgotten (for the wrong reasons).
 Then I arrived in England and it seemed that the password that opened the magical doors to savoury tarts stardom was quiche.
 From endless variations to the traditional quiche lorraine to Asian-inspired twists on it, it seemed that anything could be forgiven as long as it was swimming in a baked lake of eggs and cream, and lots of it.
 Despite its omniprescence in deli menus and celebrity chef’s TV programmes, I tried it onlyonce and wasn’t impressed.
 I finally decided to give savoury tarts a go and, oh boy, I’m so glad I did!
 I tweaked a lovely recipe from a fellow blogger and turned it into a seasonal, Lancashire themed one.
 The crust (I call it crust because it’s not a pastry) is the simplest thing you could imagine.
 No eggs, no butter, no resting time in the fridge.
-The purple sprouting florets colour the onion with their sensual hue (past readers may remember how much we love this colour here at FC&G) and the complex, salty flavour of the Lancashire cheese is just the icing on the tartlet.
-Adapted from the Rainbow Chard Tartlets with Rosemary Almond Meal by Roost, makes 5 tartlets, or a 23 cm tart
+The purple sprouting florets colour the onion with their sensual hue (past readers may remember how much we love this colour here at FC&G) and the complex, salty flavour of the Lancashire cheese is just the icing on the tartlet (if you’ll excuse the pun).